 Doing it right, though, is another thing.

-Social media is your playground, not your prison
+Content Strategy Tip: social media is your playground, not your prison

 When we talk about content, we think (mostly) about social channels.
 This is where the game is played, of course, so all the rules of the platforms apply (for example, videos are probably the most engaging format).